SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 ## Excursion: Enumerated Types and Objects
 - ABAP supports the concept of enumerations.
 - Enumerations are a mixture of types and constants.
+- An [enumerated type](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenenum_type_glosry.htm) specifies a value set in addition to the actual type properties.
-- Enumerated objects are mainly used to check allowed values.
+- [Enumerated objects](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenenumerated_object_glosry.htm) - data objects with an enumerated type - are mainly used to check allowed values.
 This usually restricts the actual parameters passed to methods to the enumerated values defined in the class.

-An enumerated type specifies a value set in addition to the actual type properties.

-enumerated object:
-Data object with an enumerated type.
-An enumerated object can only contain the enumerated values of the enumerated type.
-The data type of an enumerated object is the enumerated type.
-The technical data type of the content is the base type of the enumerated type.
-Enumerated variables are variable enumerated objects that can only contain the associated enumerated values.
-Enumerated constants and components of enumerated structures are special enumerated objects that define the value set of an enumerated type.
+[Enumerated variables](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenenumerated_variable_glosry.htm) are variable enumerated objects.
+They can only contain the associated enumerated values.

 Syntax: